Chart Color Schemes

 Residential development activity is lower than average in Mitcham according to AreaSearch's national comparison of local real estate markets

 Mitcham has recorded approximately 54 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 273 homes were approved, with an additional 72 approved in FY26 so far.
-The average number of new residents per year per dwelling constructed over these five years was 0.7.
+Over the past five financial years, from FY-21 to FY-25, around 273 homes were approved, with another 81 so far in FY-26.
+The average new residents per year per dwelling constructed over these years is about 0.7.

-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and enabling population growth that could surpass current projections.
-The average value of new properties being constructed is $660,000, which is somewhat higher than regional norms, indicating quality-focused development.
-In FY26, there have been approximately $8.5 million in commercial approvals, suggesting limited focus on commercial development compared to residential.
-Compared to Greater Melbourne, Mitcham shows similar development activity per person, maintaining market balance with the broader area.
+New construction appears to be meeting or exceeding demand, providing more options for buyers and facilitating population growth that may surpass current projections.
+The average expected construction cost of new properties is around $453,000, which is somewhat higher than regional norms, indicative of quality-focused development.
+This financial year has seen approximately $8.5 million in commercial approvals, suggesting limited focus on commercial development.
+Compared to Greater Melbourne, Mitcham's development activity per person is comparable, maintaining market balance with the broader area.

-However, this activity is below average nationally, reflecting the area's maturity and potentially indicating planning constraints.
-Recent construction comprises 62% standalone homes and 38% townhouses or apartments, offering a range of medium-density options across various price brackets.
-Mitcham has approximately 378 people per dwelling approval, indicative of an established area.
-Looking ahead, Mitcham is projected to grow by 2563 residents by 2041.
+However, this activity is below national averages, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 62% standalone homes and 38% townhouses or apartments, offering a growing range of medium-density options across various price brackets.
+Mitcham has approximately 378 people per dwelling approval, indicating an established area.
+By 2041, Mitcham is projected to grow by around 2,553 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development